embedworkflow/embed-workflow-demos/README.md

 # Embed Workflow Demos

+**Disclaimer**: Parts of this content have been generated with the use of AI.

 Practical demo applications for integrating workflow automation into your applications.
 These examples show how to embed Embed Workflow's visual workflow builder and automation capabilities directly into your platform.

 ## What You'll Learn